pharaun13/maleficarum-worker/README.md

 ## [7.1.2] - 2018-05-14
 ### Added
 - Added a mandatory wait period between attempting to execute the master process loop from scratch when in multi source consumer mode.
-This will be parameterized in up comming releases - for now it's a hardcoded wait value.
+This will be parameterized in up coming releases - for now it's a hardcoded wait value.

 ## [7.1.1] - 2018-04-10
 ### Fixed